htmnnew/SORS/README.md

 To install Google Vision Client Libraries, follow the step in: https://cloud.google.com/vision/docs/libraries Or for python you can just run this command: pip install --upgrade google-cloud-vision

+To start the program simple run the UserInterface.py file in any IDE.